erg-lang/erg/doc/EN/syntax/type/01_type_system.md

 As mentioned earlier, a "type" in Erg roughly means a set of objects.

 The following is a definition of the `Add` type, which requires `+` (the middle operator). `R, O` are the so-called type parameters, which can be a true type (class) such as `Int` or `Str`.
 In other languages, type parameters are given a special notation (generics, templates, etc.), but in Erg they can be defined just like normal parameters.
 Type parameters can also be used for types other than type objects.
-For example, the array type `[Int; 3]` is a syntax sugar for `Array Int, 3`.
+For example, the array type `[Int; 3]` is a syntax sugar for `List Int, 3`.
 If the type implementations overlap, the user must explicitly choose one.

 ```python
 Add R = Trait {